Sillybutts/SLAB/README.md

 ## Troubleshooting and common issues

 First off, thank you to my beta testers for helping me iron out the kinks in the SLAB before release.
 That said, there are still some common issues that people have.

 Thankfully, they are solveable.

 Blaster launches never go 100% smoothly, so please be understanding with any issues you have, as the design is still very fresh and hasn't gone through years of tweaking.

-Here's a few common issues.
+The following are common issues with the SLAB.
 If your issue isn't listed here, please message me (contact info at the bottom of this page).
+- Flubs/Squibs: Flubs/Squibs are seemingly caused by several random things on the SLAB.
+Common causes include:
+- - Barrel too long for given spring weight.
+Try using a shorter/longer barrel.
+As testing is done, I will update this part of the page with common spring/barrel combos for specific FPS numbers.
+- - Darts getting bent as they are chambered.
+This can be solved by changing which ram you are using.
+The flat face ram chambers smoother, but doesn't push the dart into the barrel as far as the pointy ram.
+- - Roughly cut barrel ends grabbing onto darts as they go through the barrel.
+Solved by sanding or chamfering the ends of your barrel to be smoother.
+- - Missing or broken o-rings around the barrel in the turnaround.
+Replace these o-rings if they break.
+Barrel o-rings can be broken by sharp edges on the ends of your barrel.
+As you put in the rough barrel, it cuts up the o-rings.
+- - Bad seal between the plunger and turnaround.
+This can be solved with adding more glue to the connection between the plunger tube and the Turnaround.
+- - Bad ram seal.
+This can be solved by printing the T or Tighter ram variant, or switching to the Lynx hardware ram (which is adjustable to much tighter levels).
+LUBE YOUR RAM O-RINGS!!!
+- Catch won't catch or release: tighten/loosen catch elastic, thread in/out trigger linkage rod to push down the catch less/more.
+If your rod is threaded out too far, your catch won't catch the plunger.
+There is also a spot on the top of the trigger to put a 4-40 screw to fine tune trigger pull distance if needed.

 ## Misc.